yebology/crowdfy-summary/README.md

 # Crowdfy : From Community, To Community 🚀
 ## ✨ Overview
-Welcome to Crowdfy, your go-to Web3 crowdfunding platform! 🎉 Harnessing the power of blockchain, Crowdfy provides a secure, transparent, and decentralized solution for all your fundraising needs. 🔒 Built on Ethereum and operating on the Sepolia ETH, Crowdfy is designed to help you bring your projects and initiatives to life. 🌐💡
+Welcome to Crowdfy, your go-to Web3 crowdfunding platform! 🎉 Harnessing the power of blockchain, Crowdfy provides a secure, transparent, and decentralized solution for all your fundraising needs. 🔒 Built on Ethereum network, Crowdfy is designed to help you bring your projects and initiatives to life. 🌐💡

 ## 💡 Features
 - 🛠️ Create Campaign